 How Cut Rules Differ at Major Championships

 The four major championships in men's golf are the pinnacle of the sport, and each one has its own specific cut rule, adding another layer of texture to these historic events.
+What are the 4 major golf events?

 The Masters Tournament